bkesterbyld/maroon-potato/src/pages/index.md

         content: >
           Iterate quickly, get to market first, and outmaneuver competitors.
 As your product concept evolves, backend software engineers can easily jump in and help make your beta more sophisticated.
+Customers also use Above to modernize and extend legacy applications with new features.
         actions:
           - label: Learn More
             url: /platform